alisharify7/CS50-Python/README.md

 # cs-python
-solve all cs Course for python question and problen sets
+solve all cs Course question and problen sets of python